-The condition of your crane is a major factor in whether or not a restoration or a service life project makes sense.
-While there is no “bare minimum”, we typically like to see both the boom and frame intact or repairable.
-The larger weldments are often difficult to source and are generally cost prohibitive to replace and could put you over budget.
+The condition of your crane is a major factor in whether or not a restoration or a service-life project makes sense.
+While there is no “bare minimum,” we typically like to see both the boom and frame intact or repairable.
+The larger weldments are often difficult to source and are generally cost prohibitive to replace which could put you over budget.

 We do not recommend purchasing a used boom except in specific instances where you know its history.
 A better solution is to have an engineered and documented repaired boom.

-It is critical that you develop a very comprehensive scope of work for this type of project.
-A spreadsheet of all the considerations including, parts, labor, time and contingencies is a good idea.
-Depending on the availability of parts, a typical service life project should take no longer than 2 to 3 months.
+It is critical that you develop a comprehensive scope of work for this type of project.
+A spreadsheet of all the considerations including parts, labor, time, and contingencies is a good idea.
+Depending on the availability of parts, a typical service-life project should take no longer than two to three months.

 However, it is recommended to plan for delays and anticipate the length of time the crane will be out of service.
 Having a backup or a piece of equipment that can do a similar task is a good idea.

-Restoration projects are challenging by nature and sometimes unforeseen problems come to light when the crane is disassembled.
-It is essential to satisfy yourself that your SLEP provider can deliver you with a turn-key project and a documented OHSA approved repair.
+Restoration projects are challenging by nature, and sometimes, unforeseen problems come to light when the crane is disassembled.
+It is essential to satisfy yourself that your SLEP provider can deliver you with a turn-key project and a documented OSHA-approved repair.